GeorgBraun/IoT-Gateway-and-Server-Know-How/README.md

 ## Raspberry Pi (RPi) and NodeJS

+If you are new to Raspberry Pi (RPi), take a look at the official Raspberry Pi documentation homepage: https://www.raspberrypi.org/documentation/.

-* w3schools.com: "Node.js and Raspberry Pi" on https://www.w3schools.com/nodejs/nodejs_raspberrypi.asp
+Another good source of introduction for "Node.js and Raspberry Pi" can be found on w3schools.com: https://www.w3schools.com/nodejs/nodejs_raspberrypi.asp

 ## Node-RED